ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Background

 \subsection{HyperBand}

 HyperBand \cite{Li2017} is a powerful bandit-based multi-fidelity technique that extends the capability and generalizability of a much simpler but effective technique - Successive Halving \cite{Jamieson2016}, designed to stop poorly performing configurations early.
-HyperBand shows a remarkable performance boost in solving the problem of Hyperparameter Optimization in deep neural networks and outperforms random search and Bayesian Optimization as evident from \cite{Li2017}.
+HyperBand shows a remarkable performance boost in solving the problem of Hyperparameter Optimization in deep neural networks and outperforms random search and Bayesian Optimization \cite{Li2017}.

-HyperBand (Alg. \ref{alg:Hyperband}) requires two user inputs (1) $M$ - maximum configurations in the widest filter and the maximum resource units that can be allocated to a single configuration and (2) $\eta$ - the factor by which configurations are discarded after each round of Successive Halving.
-These inputs determine the number of Successive Halving runs to be performed.
-These runs are arranged in the order of highest to lowest aggressiveness/exploration.
-A tabular representation of resources amongst all the filters when $M=27$, with $\eta=3$ is presented in Table \ref{tab:Hyperband-process-showcasing}.

-In HyperBand, firstly, a given budget $B$ is partitioned into a combination of a given number of configurations $(M)$, and a budget of $(j_{max}+1)M$ is allocated per configuration in each of the filters, where $j_{max}$ is the maximum number of filters (obtained from { {}$\left\lfloor log_{\eta}(M)\right\rfloor $}.
-These filters are independent and resemble arms in a multi-armed bandit technique.
+In HyperBand, a given budget $B$ is partitioned into a combination of a number of configurations $(M)$.
+A budget of $(F_{max}+1)M$ is allocated per configuration in each filter, where $F_{max}$ is the maximum number of filters (obtained from { $\left\lfloor log_{\eta}(M)\right\rfloor $}).
+These filters (arranged from highest to lowest exploration as presented in Table \ref{tab:Hyperband-process-showcasing}) are independent and resemble arms in a multi-armed bandit technique.
 Successive Halving is then called as a subroutine on the randomly sampled configurations $n_{i}$ and a resource budget of $p_{i}$ is allocated, which then outputs the top-$k$ performers.